 highly interactive creations in which the spectator becomes the protagonist of a multidisciplinary journey/adventure.
 DLT creates work specifically designed for each audience member, who is immersed amongst environments that they are free to explore as well as interact with a large number of artists ready to help them release their own creativity. in audience specific experiences, audiences are not considered mere observers but active participants. for us, the word audience is synonymous to co-author and artistic collaborator. whereas site-specific theatre creates shows designed for a particular location, audience specific theatre designs shows specifically created for each individual who will take part in the experience, generating an artistic dialogue between participant and artist.

-a brand new DLT production, the nonna monologues, is happening right now in toronto!
+a brand new DLT festival, Theatre On-Call, is happening right now!

 DLT receives a dora award nomination for best ensemble (if on a christmas night...)!